-A blank-out or changeable message sign and/or appropriate highway traffic signal indication or other similar type sign may be used to prohibit turning movements toward the highway-rail grade crossing during preemption.
-The R3-1a and R3-2a signs shown in Figure 8B-3 may be used for this purpose.
+A blank-out or changeable message sign and/or appropriate traffic signal indication or other similar type sign may be used to prohibit turning movements toward the highway-rail grade crossing during preemption.

 Turn prohibition signs that are associated with preemption shall be visible only when the highway-rail grade crossing restriction is in effect.